icub-tech-iit/documentation/mkdocs/tendons_icub/docs/shoulder_elbow.md

 ## 4. Right Shoulder

+!!! advice
+    Take  look at the beginning of this web page to have all the information related to the dimensions of cables and how to get or build them.

 !!! danger "The cabling sequence for the shoulder is the following:"
     <h4><center>**(1 - 2) - (3 - 4) - (8 - 7) - (6 - 5)**</center></h4>